lukrycyfa/warehouse-reservations-canister/README.md

 # warehouse_reservations_canister

 - On this canister developed to run on the ICP (Internet Computer Protocol) are implemented functions and utilities written in Rust, Rust-CDK (Canister Development Kit *ic_cdk), other libraries, and a CRUD modal.
-Meant to assist manufacturing or wholesale companies in managing serving available goods for reservations to their clients needing reservations for goods, with these reservations having a valid period of which they are paired with these clients, and depends on the client's response to the manufacturer or the wholesale company (i.e could be a payment process implemented on another canister) for this reservations to be served.
+Meant to assist manufacturing or wholesale companies in managing serving available goods for reservations to their clients needing reservations on goods, with these reservations having a valid period of which they are paired with these clients, and depends on the client's response to the manufacturer or the wholesale company (i.e could be a payment process implemented on another canister) for this reservations to be served.

 ## Guide on Deploying and Testing the canister 🛠.